flyteorg/flytesnacks/docs/getting_started/creating_a_flyte_project.md

 ## Next steps

+To learn about the parts of a Flyte project, including tasks and workflows, see {ref} `"Flyte project components"`.

 To run the workflow in your Flyte project locally, both in a local cluster and not, see {ref} `"Running workflows locally" <getting_started_running_workflows_locally>`.

 TK - need better language for "both in a local cluster and not" -- what is the term we should use for running locally, but not in a local cluster?